smartanthill/smartanthill2_0/docs/design-documents/protocols/sasp.rst

 | 128-16511          | 2                   |
 +--------------------+---------------------+

-**Note 1**: it should be evident that this encoding contains both an addressed size and the size used for storing encoded value.
-[TODO: ?]
+**Observation 1**: when parsing Encoded-Size, it is possible to find out both "size of Encoding-Size itself", and "size which is encoded by Encoded-Size"

-**Note 2**:  upon necessity this encoding can be extended by analogy to address greater sizes.
+**Note 1**:  upon necessity this encoding can be extended by analogy to address greater sizes.

-**Note 3**:  unless "enforced padding" (see below) is used, SASP pads data only to the block size; it means that unless "enforced padding" is used, padding size is always <= 15, and therefore Encoded-Size cannot be longer than 1 byte.
+**Note 2**:  unless "enforced padding" (see below) is used, SASP pads data only to the block size; it means that unless "enforced padding" is used, padding size is always <= 15, and therefore Encoded-Size cannot be longer than 1 byte.

 5.2.
 SASP data under encryption and payload
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^